redis-developer/redis-om-node-tutorial/README.md

 ## Wrapping Up

 And that's a wrap.
 I've walked you through some of the basics with this tutorial.
 But you should totally go deeper.
-If you want to learn more, go ahead and checkout the [Redis OM for Node.js on GitHub](https://github.com/redis/redis-om-node).
-It explains the capabilities of Redis OM for Node.js in greater details.
+If you want to learn more, go ahead and check out [Redis OM for Node.js on GitHub](https://github.com/redis/redis-om-node).
+It explains the capabilities of Redis OM for Node.js in greater detail.

-If you have any questions, or are stuck, feel free to jump on the [Redis Discord](https://discord.gg/redis) server and ask there.
+If you have any questions or are stuck, feel free to jump on the [Redis Discord](https://discord.gg/redis) server and ask there.
 I'm always hanging out and happy to help.

 And, if you find a flaw, bug, or just think this tutorial could be improved, send a pull request or open an issue.